jimbrig/JimsObsidianVault/Code/Git/Git - Change to SSH Protocol.md

 ### Setup Repository Origin with SSH

-The [[GitHub]] repository setup page is just a suggested list of commands (and GitHub now suggests using the [[HTTPS]] protocol).
+The [[Tools/Tools - Version Control/Github]] repository setup page is just a suggested list of commands (and GitHub now suggests using the [[HTTPS]] protocol).
 Unless you have administrative access to GitHub's site, I don't know of any way to change their suggested commands.

 If you'd rather use the [[SSH]] protocol, simply add a remote branch like so (i.e. use this command _in place_ of GitHub's suggested command).
 To modify an existing branch, see the next section.